Vestmark Advisory Solutions Inc. Lowers Stock Holdings in Eli Lilly and Company (NYSE:LLY)

 Vestmark Advisory Solutions Inc. reduced its position in shares of Eli Lilly and Company (NYSE:LLY – Free Report) by 42.4% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 11,683 shares of the company’s stock after selling 8,588 shares during the period.
 Vestmark Advisory Solutions Inc.’s holdings in Eli Lilly and Company were worth $6,275,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other hedge funds and other institutional investors have also modified their holdings of the company.
 Baystate Wealth Management LLC grew its stake in Eli Lilly and Company by 688.2% during the 2nd quarter.
 Baystate Wealth Management LLC now owns 3,736 shares of the company’s stock worth $1,752,000 after purchasing an additional 3,262 shares in the last quarter.
 Simon Quick Advisors LLC grew its stake in Eli Lilly and Company by 13.0% during the 2nd quarter.
 Simon Quick Advisors LLC now owns 1,874 shares of the company’s stock worth $879,000 after purchasing an additional 215 shares in the last quarter.
-Physicians Financial Services Inc. grew its stake in Eli Lilly and Company by 1.9% during the 2nd quarter.
-Physicians Financial Services Inc. now owns 2,718 shares of the company’s stock worth $1,275,000 after purchasing an additional 50 shares in the last quarter.
-HF Advisory Group LLC grew its stake in Eli Lilly and Company by 4.9% during the 2nd quarter.
-HF Advisory Group LLC now owns 3,629 shares of the company’s stock worth $1,702,000 after purchasing an additional 170 shares in the last quarter.
-Finally, Rooted Wealth Advisors Inc. acquired a new position in Eli Lilly and Company during the 2nd quarter worth $220,000.
+Physicians Financial Services Inc. lifted its holdings in Eli Lilly and Company by 1.9% during the 2nd quarter.
+Physicians Financial Services Inc. now owns 2,718 shares of the company’s stock worth $1,275,000 after buying an additional 50 shares during the last quarter.
+HF Advisory Group LLC lifted its holdings in Eli Lilly and Company by 4.9% during the 2nd quarter.
+HF Advisory Group LLC now owns 3,629 shares of the company’s stock worth $1,702,000 after buying an additional 170 shares during the last quarter.
+Finally, Rooted Wealth Advisors Inc. purchased a new stake in Eli Lilly and Company during the 2nd quarter worth about $220,000.
 81.38% of the stock is currently owned by hedge funds and other institutional investors.

 Eli Lilly and Company Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 8th.
-Shareholders of record on Thursday, February 15th will be paid a dividend of $1.30 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 8th.
+Shareholders of record on Thursday, February 15th will be given a dividend of $1.30 per share.
+This is a boost from Eli Lilly and Company’s previous quarterly dividend of $1.13.
 The ex-dividend date is Wednesday, February 14th.
-This is an increase from Eli Lilly and Company’s previous quarterly dividend of $1.13.
 This represents a $5.20 annualized dividend and a yield of 0.81%.
-Eli Lilly and Company’s dividend payout ratio is currently 81.88%.
+Eli Lilly and Company’s payout ratio is presently 81.88%.

-In other Eli Lilly and Company news, major shareholder Lilly Endowment Inc sold 34,538 shares of the business’s stock in a transaction that occurred on Tuesday, January 9th.
-The stock was sold at an average price of $631.81, for a total transaction of $21,821,453.78.
-Following the transaction, the insider now owns 99,719,884 shares in the company, valued at approximately $63,004,019,910.04.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Eli Lilly and Company news, CAO Donald A. Zakrowski sold 670 shares of the business’s stock in a transaction that occurred on Monday, November 6th.
-The stock was sold at an average price of $571.10, for a total transaction of $382,637.00.
-Following the transaction, the chief accounting officer now owns 4,708 shares in the company, valued at approximately $2,688,738.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, major shareholder Lilly Endowment Inc sold 34,538 shares of the business’s stock in a transaction that occurred on Tuesday, January 9th.
-The stock was sold at an average price of $631.81, for a total value of $21,821,453.78.
-Following the transaction, the insider now owns 99,719,884 shares in the company, valued at approximately $63,004,019,910.04.
+In related news, major shareholder Lilly Endowment Inc sold 14,388 shares of the company’s stock in a transaction that occurred on Thursday, January 4th.
+The stock was sold at an average price of $630.28, for a total value of $9,068,468.64.
+Following the sale, the insider now owns 99,754,422 shares in the company, valued at approximately $62,873,217,098.16.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other Eli Lilly and Company news, major shareholder Lilly Endowment Inc sold 14,388 shares of the stock in a transaction on Thursday, January 4th.
+The stock was sold at an average price of $630.28, for a total transaction of $9,068,468.64.
+Following the sale, the insider now owns 99,754,422 shares in the company, valued at approximately $62,873,217,098.16.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CAO Donald A. Zakrowski sold 670 shares of the stock in a transaction on Monday, November 6th.
+The stock was sold at an average price of $571.10, for a total value of $382,637.00.
+Following the transaction, the chief accounting officer now directly owns 4,708 shares in the company, valued at approximately $2,688,738.80.
 The disclosure for this sale can be found here.
-Insiders sold a total of 63,120 shares of company stock valued at $39,862,068 in the last ninety days.
-Insiders own 0.13% of the company’s stock.
+Insiders have sold a total of 63,120 shares of company stock worth $39,862,068 in the last quarter.
+Company insiders own 0.13% of the company’s stock.

 Eli Lilly and Company Company Profile